bbc/audiowaveform/README.md

 #### CentOS

-libmad is available from the RPM Fusion **free** repository.
-Before running the following `yum` command you should follow the instructions [here](http://rpmfusion.org/Configuration) to add this repository, if you have not already done so.
+If you have not already done so, you should follow the instructions [here](http://rpmfusion.org/Configuration) to add the RPM Fusion **free** repository.
 For example, for CentOS 7:

     $ sudo yum localinstall --nogpgcheck \
       https://download1.rpmfusion.org/free/el/rpmfusion-free-release-7.noarch.rpm

-and then:
+and then install the dependencies:

     $ sudo yum install git make cmake gcc-c++ libmad-devel \
       libid3tag-devel libsndfile-devel gd-devel boost-devel